 When the excess burst (Be) is configured to a value different than 0, the shaper allows tokens to be stored in the bucket, up to Bc + Be.
 The largest value that the token bucket can ever reach is Bc + Be, and overflow tokens are dropped.
 The only way to have more than Bc tokens in the bucket is to not use all Bc tokens during one or more Tc.
 Since the token bucket is replenished every Tc with Bc tokens, you can accumulate unused tokens for later use up to Bc + Be.

 In contrast, class-based policing and rate-

 limiting adds tokens continuously to the bucket.
 Specifically, the token arrival rate is calculated as follows:

 (time between packets<which is equal to t-t1>* policer rate)/8 bits per byte

-Look at an example using a CIR (or policer rate) of 8000 bps and a normal burst of 1000 bytes.
+This is an example that uses a CIR (or policer rate) of 8000 bps and a normal burst of 1000 bytes:

 Router(config)# policy-map police-setting